sombriks/my-golang-handbook/README.md

 - [x] Database (relational, document, key/value and ORM)
 - [x] REST services (echo, fiber, but could be any)
 - [ ] Service Streams (kafka, nats, mqtt)
-- [ ] Publish and consume packages
+- [ ] Publish and consume packages/libraries
 - [ ] Docker plugin (using go-plugin-helpers)
 - [ ] Kubernetes Controllers and Operators